TSTanabe/HMSS2/README.md

 The output contains the number for the presence of the desired proteine/keywords at each taxonomy level in absolute and relative values, each normalized to the number of genomes in the given taxonomy level.
 An iTol binary dataset is also output, with the specified names consisting of the genome identifiers and the taxonomic line

 ### Processing result files
 Protein sequences are written to files with identifiers retrieved from the local database.
 These FASTA formatted files can be directly used or are the basis for further file generation.
-HMSSS comes with further tools to create additional files based on the initial output:
+HMSS2 comes with further tools to create additional files based on the initial output:

 *  `-merge_fasta` Merges one or more files with .faa extension into a single file without doublicates.
 As argument specific files or a whole directory is taken